What is Aikido?

 Aikido.
 Fighting for everyone in Lund.

-Falls and weapons training
+Falling technique and weapons training

 Our Style – Iwama Aikido